Mikhayla-Stephenson/Chrome-Extension/README.md

 ## Usage

 Chrome extensions will block external libraries so setup is easy.
-Simply create a local copy of the repository and load it as an extension [here](chrome://extensions/)
+Simply create a local copy of the repository and load it as an extension in chrome://extensions